ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 Back to the previous question.
 How can a node be **indirectly** dialable through a relay node?
 This is enabled through the [libp2p Circuit Relay v2 protocol](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).
 Drawing the connection to IETF's ICE once more, this would be the equivalent to the [TURN protocol](https://datatracker.ietf.org/doc/html/rfc5766).

+The [libp2p Circuit Relay v2 protocol](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md) protocol allows relay nodes to limit the resources used to relay connections (e.g. by number of connections, time and amount of bytes).
+In the case of IPFS this allows every public node in the network to serve as a relay without the fear of high resource consumption.

 For each of the public relay nodes discovered in the previous step, *B* would do the following: First *B* connects to the remote node and requests a so called "reservation", basically saying: "Hey, I am not dialable.
 Given that you are dialable, would you mind listening for incoming connections on my behalf, forwarding each of them to me over this connection?".

 ![img](../assets/libp2p-hole-punching-relay-v2-register.svg)